 Don’t use multiple credit cards

-Even better, apply the cash amount onto your credit card and use it like a debit card.
-Of course you could also use a debit card, that has the budgeted funds available.
+Even better, apply the cash amount onto your credit card and use it as a debit card.
+Of course, you could also use a debit card, that has the budgeted funds available.

 Watch the gifts to yourself